nkantar/sus/README.rst

 `<https://sus-example.nkantar.com/sus>`_ would redirect to `<https://github.com/nkantar/sus>`_.

-Note: That example site exists, and its repository can be found at `<https://github.com/nkantar/sus-example.nkantar.com>`_.
+That example site exists, and its repository can be found at `<https://github.com/nkantar/sus-example.nkantar.com>`_.